-How to Make Macaroni and Cheese in One Pot
+How to Make Copycat Panera Mac and Cheese

-- You start with uncooked whole wheat pasta, veggie stock (or water), salt, garlic powder, onion powder, and butter.
+- Place uncooked elbow noodles, vegetable broth, salt, garlic powder, onion powder, and butter.

 - Once the pasta has absorbed about half of the stock and is just al dente (still has a chew to it), stir in the milk, freshly grated nutmeg, and cheese.